 Data is front and center in today’s management team meetings.
 Executives report spending more and more time pouring over their dashboards and analyzing variances from performance targets.
 They now have unbelievable performance transparency filling a vast array of reporting and real-time portals from every function, activity, and transaction.
-With so much focus on managing performance, are teams at risk of missing important success indicators missing from their data?
+With so much focus on managing performance, are teams at risk of missing important success indicators lacking from their data?

 I recall the days when critical activities were effectively hidden from management oversight.
 We set goals, hired and trained the best people, and they went for it.
 Management team meetings were to escalate issues on the honor system.
-We only knew things were working when sales were recorded.
-Our management oversight was very personal, and team building was critical as we needed to be committed to shared success.
+We knew things were working when sales were recorded.
+Our management oversight was very personal and team building was critical as we needed to be committed to shared success.

 At quarterly team meetings, we would have some data to review, but it was at best a month old, and there was no way to dig into the data in real-time.
 We would have to wait for another quarter to see if the direction we provided at these meetings improved performance.